Ahmad Fardid

-Early life
+Early life and education

-Ahmad Fardid was born on September 4th, 1910, in the city of Yazd.
+Ahmad Fardid was born in 1910, in the city of Yazd.
 His father, Seyyed Ali Marvi, was a small scale farmer.
 In 1922, at the age of 12, he began to attend Islamic and secular schools in Yazd, where he started to learn Arabic, as well as philosophy and mathematics.
 At the same time, his father employed a private tutor to teach him French.

 In 1926, Fardid moved to Tehran to start middle-school at Soltani High School, where he began to attend study meetings with scholars of Islamic studies.

 Two years later, in 1928, he commenced classes at Dar ul-Funun, notably the first modern university and modern institution of higher learning in Iran.

-Criticisms

-Ahmad Fardid has been widely denounced by prominent Iranian intellectuals such as Abdolkarim Soroush and Dariush Ashuri as a total fraud; and perhaps this is due to their own political commitments rather than being as such on purely philosophical grounds.
-Mahmoud Sadri, himself a student of Fardid in the seventies, has rejected such virulent ad hominem attacks on Fardid in an article for www.iranian.com.

-Fardid rejected Human Rights declaring it a Western notion, and an instance of "Westoxication".
-Fardid often instructed his disciples, many of whom later became among the ruling clique of the Islamic government of Iran, to disregard such "westoxicated" concepts as democracy, civil rights, and tolerance, and instead to return to their "authentic Oriental self".
+Fardid later studied philosophy at Sorbonne and University of Heidelberg.